George Bruns (basketball)

 George William Bruns (born August 30, 1946, in Brooklyn, New York) is a retired American basketball player.

 He played collegiately for Manhattan College graduating in 1966.

+Bruns played in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) for the Hartford Capitols, Hamden Bics and Allentown Jets from 1968 to 1978.
+He won EBA championships with the Jets in 1972, 1975 and 1976.
+He was selected to the All-EBA First Team in 1972, 1974, 1975 and 1976.
+Bruns served as head coach of the Jets during the 1976–77 season.

 He played for the New York Nets (1972–73) in the ABA for 13 games.

 Bruns was also a teacher and head basketball and baseball coach at Monsignor McClancy Memorial High School in East Elmhurst, Queens, New York.
 His 1971 McClancy Crusaders team went to the NY CHSAA City Championships only to lose to LaSalle Academy in the City finals played at Rose Hill at Fordham.